A good night's sleep is just as important as regular exercise and a healthy, balanced diet.

 Her diet was appalling and consisted of white bread, diet coke, mars bars and menthol cigarettes.
 She thought she was incredibly sophisticated because the beautiful mother of the boys smoked them and she looked very glamorous doing it!

 She was given the book The Celestial Prophecy around the time of her 19th Birthday.
 As soon as she began reading it things starting to make sense.
 A week later she did her Reiki 1 attunement.
 As she read the book and did her attunement she understood that all the auras, orbs and energy she felt and saw were real.
 At last she was starting to make some sense of it all.
 During her clearing after Reiki 2 attunement her body began to change, she lost over a stone in weight and she no longer wanted to drink coke, eat sugar etc. Her emotional state began to balance out and her self-worth finally started to grow.
 During this time she started to take great interest in the work the lady whose children she was minding was doing.
 This lady was a wonderful healer and she watched her work her magic on people.
 She decided to change her career choice and went to train as a massage therapist, and an aromatherapist.

-Her sister bought her an amethyst crystal and she felt an instant energy connection as if she had come home.
+Her sister bought her a crystal and she felt an instant energy connection as if she had come home.